fractova/.github/profile/README.md

 Dive into the repository and explore how you can be a part of something transformative.
 Together, let’s innovate and build tools that make trading smarter and more accessible.

 ---
-Feel free to reach out if you have any questions! 😊
+Feel free to reach out by send us an email to it@fractova.com if you have any questions! 😊